-Members of the decision unit who are confronted with uncertainties regarding causation and outcome preferences should adapt their decision strategy to these issues [Thompson, 2003; Thompson and Tuden, 1959].
+Members of the decision unit who are confronted with uncertainties regarding causation and outcome preferences should adapt their decision strategy to these issues (Thompson and Tuden, 1959; Thompson, 2003).
 Provided that there is at least a certain degree of commitment to reaching agreement, they may choose one of the four types of decision strategies (see Figure 10).

-- If there is certainty regarding both causation and outcome preferences, decision-making is relatively straightforward, although it may require a computational strategy to process voluminous data. - If outcome preferences are clearly known and shared but cause/effect relations are uncertain or disputed, the decision

-- unit must rely on a judgmental strategy to find a solution. - In contrast, if cause/effect relations are certain but outcome references are uncertain or disputed, the decision unit needs a compromise strategy to identify a common preference. - Finally, if both causation and outcome preferences are uncertain or disputed, the most likely action of the decision unit is to avoid any decision on the issue, unless an inspirational strategy can be introduced to create a new vision or belief.
+- 1. If there is certainty regarding both causation and outcome preferences, decisionmaking is relatively straightforward, although it may require a computational strategy to process voluminous data. - 2.
+If outcome preferences are clearly known and shared but cause/effect relations are uncertain or disputed, the decision unit must rely on a judgmental strategy to find a solution. - 3.
+In contrast, if cause/effect relations are certain but outcome preferences are uncertain or disputed, the decision unit needs a compromise strategy to identify a common preference. - 4.
+Finally, if both causation and outcome preferences are uncertain or disputed, the most likely action of the decision unit is to avoid any decision on the issue, unless an inspirational strategy can be introduced to create a new vision or belief.